Show all results...

 LET'S TALK ABOUT

 Her research focuses on early modern literature, queer theory, postcolonial theory, critical race theory, the global early modern, and Shakespearean adaptation.
-Her interest in how queerness and race interacted and informed each other in early modern drama provides a rich and well informed perspective for this fascinating panel discussion!
+Her interest in how queerness and race interacted and informed each other in early modern drama provided a rich and well informed perspective for this fascinating panel discussion!

 LET'S TALK ABOUT